 Skip to contents

-A function to generate palaeocoordinates for fossil occurrence data (i.e. reconstruct the geographic distribution of organisms' remains at time of deposition).
+A function to estimate palaeocoordinates for fossil occurrence data (i.e. reconstruct the geographic distribution of organisms' remains at time of deposition).
 Each occurrence is assigned palaeocoordinates based on its current geographic position and age estimate.

 Usage